jtwool/TwitterGenderPredictor/README.md

 3. Initiate a `GndrPrdct` class object.
 4. Call the `predict_gender` method on a string collection of tweets.

+Predictions are returned as integers.
+0 is a prediction of male, 1 is a prediction of female.

 #### Example

 ```python